denishpatel/pg-clone-schema/README.md

 * You should not clone the "public" schema.
 The resulting output may not be accurate even if it finishes without any errors.
 * Foreign Tables are not handled at the present time.
 They must be done manually.
 * Functions/procedures that reference schema-qualified objects in the body may not clone as expected.
 The target functions/objects will still reference whatever qualifications exist in the body.
 To use this utility at the present time, you may need to remove schema-qualified references within your functions.
+* With PG DBaaS instances (AWS, GCP, Azure), you cannot copy data from source to target if a table has user-defined datatypes created in the source schema.
+A workaround is to create user-defined datatypes for the source schema in the public schema.
+For instance, when you create the citext datatype through the citex extension, by default it is created in the public schema.
 <br/>
 <br/>
 Sponsor: